Edems-DEV/BackCap/readme.md

 ## Welcome

 to the BackCap repository, the main repo that links all things in one place.
 This project is divided into three parts: server, daemon and web.
-More information about a specific part can be found in its specific repo.
+More information about each specific part can be found in its repo.

 And don't forget to leave ⭐.